 But first we need to clear up some confusion around the term bioplastic.
 The term applies to a wide group of materials.
-According to European Bioplastics, a plastic material is defined as a bioplastic if it is either biobased, biodegradable, or features both properties.
+According to European Bioplastics, plastic materials are defined as bioplastics if they are either biobased, biodegradable, or feature both properties.

-In this article we are focussing on bioplastics with are both biobased and biodegradable.
+This article focusses on bioplastics which are both biobased and biodegradable.
 So we are talking about compostable bioplastics that are made entirely from renewable plant materials.

 The Pros of Bioplastics